mdang/ga-lessons/events-and-event-handling/LESSON.md

 </script>
 ```

+**You Do - 15min**

+Step 1: Create a basic form to capture the following fields:

+- First Name
+- Last Name

+Step 2: Add an input button

+Step 3: Create a ```click``` event handler that will capture the form contents.

+Step 4: Get the values of the inputs and display them on the page.

 #### Custom Events
 Triggering custom events and why you would want to.
 Custom events are not tied to the DOM and can be triggered by you at anytime during script execution.